What is Periodontal disease?

 Periodontal Disease Treatment

 Unfortunately, periodontal disease is not reversible, however, it can be stabilized with appropriate treatment.
 Thorough home care and changing some of your lifestyle habits are very important steps you can take to positively influence the outcome of your treatment.
 The initial phase of treatment for periodontal disease is a deep cleaning (scaling and root planing).
 This treatment consists of two appointments.
 Your hygienist will complete one side of your mouth at each visit using anesthetic to ensure your comfort.
 This cleaning allows access to the space between the teeth and gums where bacteria has accumulated.
-During this procedure, the root surfaces are smoothed, which allows the gums to heal and prevents further progression of bone loss.
+During this procedure, the root surfaces are smoothed, which allows the gums to heal and prevent further progression of bone loss.

 Once the deep cleaning has been completed, it is recommended that patients come to the dental office every four months to maintain the bone levels and prevent further progression of this condition.